FareHarbor/fareharbor-docs/external-api/webhooks.md

 `in_store_payment_type` in the response is `null`.

 Your server should respond to the webhook with an HTTP success response code.
-(If FareHarbor receives an HTTP error response or no response at all, then the webhook will be retried up to 3 more times at 60 second intervals.)
+If FareHarbor receives an HTTP error response or no response at all, then the webhook will be retried some number of times, with a significant pause between attempts.

 ## Third-party servers